STEM Starter Academy

 - Increase student awareness of and access to STEM programs of study and career opportunities

 - Enhance student readiness for and recruiting into STEM pathway programs

 - Improve student retention based on academic success and overcoming life barriers

 - Increase awarding of certificates or degrees and entry into pathways to STEM jobs or transfer to four-year STEM academic programs

 The STEM Starter Academy provides incoming first year students a jumpstart to their first semester on campus.
 Participants receive a funded academic experience, launching them into their first year by taking classes, receiving tutoring and coaching, going on field trips, seeing guest speakers, and having hands-on experiences.
 During the academic year, students will also have access to coaching and tutoring support, and participate in STEM Starter Academy events and activities.
 Students who are interested in participating must apply.
 Students of color and female students are strongly encouraged to apply.

 “My experience at SSA, I can say, was phenomenal.
 The guest speakers were motivating.
 The staff was really helpful.
 The trips were amazing.”
 STEM Starter Scholar

 "The STEM Starter academy is a golden opportunity for our future students, aimed to guide them towards STEM careers.
 Apart from free classes, credits, academic guidance, support and stipend, they will enjoy making new friends, fun field trips and free lunch every day!
 What better way can you spend your summer?" - Reena Randhir, Ph.D., Director of the STEM Starter Academy.

 Get a head start on the STCC experience

-- Take FREE college courses (English, Math), earning college credits before the fall semester
+- Take FREE college courses (English, First Year Experience)

 - Attend FREE field trips to learn more about STEM careers